ideamark/breadbot/README.md

 * The local console is default set as super user.
 * If your WeChat ID is in [bread.cfg](etc/bread.cfg) super user list, u will get the super user functions.

+## Import to your project
+* Need root permission.
+> from breadbot.core import response
+> response('localuser', 'hello')

 ## Connect to WeChat
 * Config your WeChat public platform account on [mp.weixin.qq.com](https://mp.weixin.qq.com).
 Create the Token and enter your server URL.
 * Then back to local server.
 Run the command `breadbot start` to launch the server.
 Enter your Token and server IP.